 If your relationship with a British citizen or someone settled in the UK has broken down because of domestic abuse you may be able to apply for settlement as a victim of domestic violence.

 The destitution domestic violence concession provides help if you are in the UK on a temporary visa as a partner, your relationship has broken down because of domestic violence and you have no money to support yourself.

 Apply for access to benefits

-The Destitution Domestic Violence concession offers domestic abuse victims 3 months’ leave outside the immigration rules with the ability to apply for access to public funds.
+The destitution domestic violence concession offers domestic abuse victims 3 months’ leave outside the immigration rules with the ability to apply for access to public funds.
 This provides the opportunity to gain a temporary immigration status independent of the abuser and to fund safe accommodation, where victims of domestic abuse may consider applying for indefinite leave to remain or deciding to return to their country of origin.

-Further support materials
+More support materials

 Read information and practice guidelines for professionals protecting, advising and supporting victims of forced marriage.

 Read the leaflet the Home Office developed with Southall Black Sisters Three steps to escaping domestic violence, aimed at women in black and minority ethnic communities.

 Refuge’s website includes resources to help you identify the signs of domestic abuse, and a safety guide for women and children who are living with a perpetrator.
 It also has a tech abuse chat-bot with step-by-step instructional videos on how to secure devices such as phones and laptops.
 Look for the pink button in the bottom-right corner.